HumanSignal/label-studio-ml-backend/label_studio_ml/examples/rag_quickstart/README.md

    Ensure the **Interactive preannotations** toggle is enabled and click **Validate and Save**.
 5. Use the label config below.
 The config and backend can be customized to fit your needs.
 6. Open a task and ensure the **Auto-Annotation** toggle is enabled (it is located at the bottom of the labeling interface).
 7. The text fields should be auto-completed by the LLM.
-However, you can provide additional instructions with the field provided.
+However, you can provide additional instructions in the empty text area field.
 To submit, press `Shift+Enter`.
-The LLM response will be generated and displayed in the response field.
 8. If you want to apply LLM auto-annotation to multiple tasks at once, go to the [Data Manager](https://labelstud.io/guide/manage_data), select a group of tasks and then select **Actions > Retrieve Predictions** (or **Batch Predictions** in Label Studio Enterprise).

 ## Label Config